Rivera, Halladay, Martinez, Mussina Elected To Baseball's Hall Of Fame

 "Among those who obsess about Hall of Fame balloting, there is a small subset who obsess over this twist of history: No Hall of Famer has received 100 percent of the vote.
 Somehow, 23 people didn't vote for Willie Mays.
 Nine people didn't vote for Hank Aaron.
 Imagine having a Hall of Fame ballot and not voting for Willie Mays or Hank Aaron.
 Twenty didn't vote for Ted Williams, but, hey, a lot of writers despised the man.
 In the first election in 1936, 11 writers didn't vote for Babe Ruth.
 The rules might not have been entirely clear: Ruth had just retired the previous year.
 Still, Ruth received just 215 votes out of 226 ballots."

 Barry Bonds and Roger Clemens, two stars tainted by the widespread reaction against performance-enhancing drugs in baseball, both fell short of the 75 percent vote threshold.
-Bonds received 59.1 percent and Clemens 59.5 percent Both were in the seventh year of eligibility.
+Bonds received 59.1 percent and Clemens 59.5 percent.
+Both were in their seventh year of eligibility.

 Rivera, Halladay, Martinez and Mussina will be officially inducted into the Hall of Fame at a ceremony in Cooperstown, N.Y., this summer.